-The Service and Assistance Animal Policy is guided by the Americans with Disabilities Act (Service Animals) and Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act (Assistance Animals).
+This Policy is guided by the Americans with Disabilities Act (Service Animals) and Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act (Emotional Support Animals).
+This Policy is also guided by California Penal Code section 365.5, which governs accessibility for service animals and provides penalties for the misdemeanor offense of service animal fraud.